KarelZe/thesis/references/obsidian/📥Inbox/@heatonEmpiricalAnalysisFeature2016.md

-*title:* An Empirical Analysis of Feature Engineering for Predictive Modeling *authors:* Jeff Heaton
+*title:* An Empirical Analysis of Feature Engineering for Predictive Modelling *authors:* Jeff Heaton
 *year:* 2016
 *tags:*